pratyushatrivedi07/SafariBooking-Asp.Net-MVC/README.md

     <br />

-   ##### *To run the solution Go to JungleSafari.Api - appsettings.json file and Add Your Server Name in "Data Source" and Database Name in "Intial Catalog"*
+   ##### *To run the solution Go to JungleSafari.Api - appsettings.json file and Add Your Server Name in "Data Source" and Database Name in "Intial Catalog" and do the same thing in appsettings.json file of Jungle.MVC.API folder*

   ![app](https://user-images.githubusercontent.com/42665547/130330751-71c96cde-a585-40e9-addc-8a207860b16e.png)